justsomelegs/better-sync/MVP_SPEC.md

 ### Mutation Semantics & Idempotency
 - Mutations are transactional; server sets/normalizes `id` (ULID if missing), assigns a monotonic `version`, and updates `updatedAt` (ms) before commit.
 - Idempotency: clients send `clientOpId` (and/or `Idempotency-Key`) on `insert/update/delete`; the server dedupes repeated attempts and returns the same result.
 Default dedupe window is 10 minutes (configurable).
+- Idempotency store: pluggable `IdempotencyStore` with memory default; supports get/set of prior results and optional in-flight locks to coalesce duplicates.
 - Bulk update/delete by `where` is resolved client-side by first selecting PKs, then performing batch operations by PK on the server.
 - Per-row outcomes for bulk operations:
   - `{ ok: number, failed: Array<{ pk: PK, error: { code: string, message: string } }>, pks: Array<PK> }`